Is CBD really magic?

 Over the years, cannabis has been bred to yield more THC than CBD - an idea probably spearheaded right here in Woodstock.
 Industrial hemp, on the other hand, is a strain of Cannabis sativa that is richer in CBD.
 It's technically bizzaro-weed.
 By definition, industrial hemp has no more than 0.3% of THC on a dried basis, but is much richer in CBD.

-Almost all of our CBD comes from industrial hemp.
+Almost all CBD comes from industrial hemp.
 Industrial hemp has gained legal footing across the country in many states where it was once suppressed legally.
 Now, the hemp farming industry is booming, which is probably why we are seeing such a surge in CBD products.

 Specially bred hemp plants can eliminate (or at least dramatically reduce) any psychological effects found in traditional cannabis.

-So, from our single Cannabis sativa plant comes two major stains that have widely different impacts on the user based on the ratio of CBD to THC.
+So, from that single Cannabis sativa plant comes two major stains that have widely different impacts on the user based on the ratio of CBD to THC.
 Canibus indica is kind of an in-between strain or form of Cannabis with a bit more CBD than THC, but not as extreme a difference as industrial hemp.

 CBD's Effects on the Body